 Nassiba Cherif will be discussing the American Muslim community.

-Ebony Ava Harper will be discussing the black trans community.
+Ebony Ava Harper will be discussing the trans women of color community.

 8:30am Registration Starts